vsueiro/cim643/2023/fall/README.md

 #### Presentation day

-For each project, students will share their initial **planning** in small groups, but share their final **website** with the whole class.
+For each project, students will share their initial **planning** and their final **website** with the whole class.
-In order to present to the whole class, students need to sign-up for 5-min **presentation slots** (instructions will be provided via Blackboard).
+In order to present, students need to sign-up for 5-min **presentation slots** (instructions will be provided via Blackboard).

 #### Peer Feedback